 Membership in a professional organization is a great way to not only get more resources, but also to get plugged in to a community.
 They can connect you with other professionals who have great insight and experience to share.

 The Association of Talent Development (ATD) is a well established and long standing association for those involved in development.
 As a member of ATD, you get access to webinars, books, research, and much more depending on the type of membership you buy.
+A membership is a great way to maximize your investment in yourself.

 Here’s the membership details: